Bernard Lee: Death

 In November 1980, Lee was admitted to the Royal Free Hospital in London, suffering from stomach cancer.
-He died there on 16 January 1981, six days after his 73rd birthday; his wife Ursula was present at his death.
+He died there on 16 January 1981, at the age of 73; his wife Ursula was present at his death.
 After his death, Ursula joined Exit (now Dignity in Dying) after witnessing Lee's suffering.
-Lee was cremated at Golders Green Crematorium on Friday, January 23, 1981.
+Lee was cremated at Golders Green Crematorium on 23 January 1981.

 Lee died after filming began on For Your Eyes Only, but before he could film his scenes as M. Out of respect for Lee, no replacement was found, and the script was rewritten so that the character was said to be on leave.
 A year after Lee's death, Terence Pettigrew summarised his acting work as a "Gruff, reliable, no-nonsense role character actor, whose many credits include policemen, servicemen, father figures, and spy chiefs.
 Mostly shows the honest, hard-working face of officialdom, with only very occasional lapses."
 Lee was replaced in the role of M by Robert Brown, who acted with Lee in The Spy Who Loved Me.